Where I Find You: Background

 The song "We Are", Jobe stated that "this song comes out of Matthew 5 where Jesus says, 'You are the light of the world.
 A city on a hill that CANNOT be hidden...It's Jesus that shines through us.
-I don't have to shine or be good at it; Jesus is good at what He does and when were surrendered to Him, we will minister to people around us...I think sometimes we feel the Lord asking us to step outside of our own comfort zone and minister to someone, or share a word of encouragement with them.
+I don't have to shine or be good at it; Jesus is good at what He does and when we're surrendered to Him, we will minister to people around us...I think sometimes we feel the Lord asking us to step outside of our own comfort zone and minister to someone, or share a word of encouragement with them.
 This is always fun and adventurous and so life-giving to you and the person receiving ministry.
 The Lord just wants to work through us and use us to minister."

 Reception

 Critical

 Allmusic's Matt Collar said "Where I Find You, features more of the inspirational artist's melodic Christian pop."
 In addition, Collar wrote that "this is bright, positive-minded, and uplifting modern CCM."
 Collar cited the songs of "Steady My Heart", "We Are" and "Savior's Here" as his top picks selections.